Warehouse Hours

 • At any given time, more than 100,000 people in eastern Illinois face food insecurity.

 • The Foodbank does not directly serve clients.
-We provide food to agencies like food pantries, soup kitchens, snack programs, and shelters who serve the hungry.
+We provide food to agencies like food pantries, soup kitchens, snack programs, and shelters who serve our neighbors.

-• In the past year, the Eastern Illinois Foodbank provided 11.7 million pounds of food – including 2.2 million pounds of produce - to more than 170 agencies and programs feeding the hungry.
-That's the equivalent of 9.75 million meals for our neighbors in need.
+• In the past year, the Eastern Illinois Foodbank provided 10.8 million pounds of food—including 2.5 million pounds of produce—to more than 170 agencies and programs feeding our neighbors facing hunger.

-• Through our network of pantries alone, EIF distributed food to more than 350,000 people last year.
+• Through our network of pantries alone, EIF distributed food to more than 1.5 million people last year.

-• Last year EIF provided 76,000 lbs of food through 38 Foodmobiles in rural and under-served areas.
+• Last year EIF provided 490,000 lbs of food through 76 Foodmobiles in rural and underserved areas.

-• 500 students and their families were provided food through our School Market program last year.
+• More than 56,000 students and their families were provided food through our School Market program last year.

-• Our volunteers repacked more than 18,000 pounds of food last year, and distributed more than 63,000 meals through Foodmobiles.
+• Our volunteers repacked 360,000 pounds of food last year, and distributed more than 408,000 meals through Foodmobiles.

-• Our fleet of trucks traveled 184,000 miles last year, delivering food and picking up donated product.
+• Our fleet of trucks traveled more than 176,000 miles last year, delivering food and picking up donated product.

 • Every donation to Eastern Illinois Foodbank can have a huge impact!
 Each $1 donated provides enough food to feed one of our neighbors for a day.